syncfusion-content/fileformat-docs/FileFormat/DocIO/Footnotes and endnotes.md

 ---
 # Footnotes and endnotes

-__Footnotes__ and __endnotes__ are separate text body content used in documents to show the source of supplementary information which does not interrupt the normal body text of the Word document. __Footnotes__ are typically located at the bottom of a page or beneath text being referenced, and __endnotes__ are typically placed at the end of a document or at the end of a section.
+__Footnotes__ and __endnotes__ are separate text body contents used in documents to show the source of supplementary information that does not interrupt the normal body text of the Word document. __Footnotes__ are typically located at the bottom of a page or beneath text being referenced, and __endnotes__ are typically placed at the end of a document or at the end of a section.
 When document has been divided up into one or more sections, each section of a document can contain endnotes.

 Both footnotes and endnotes consist of two parts: